Version 1.1, October 2019

 We maintain a paper-free environment and documents are not printed unless necessary.

-When disposed of, all documents containing personal data or sensitive information are shredded.
+We do not retain paper documents, and when disposed of, all paper documents containing personal data or sensitive information are shredded.

-We have a clean desk policy and information is not stored on on-premise media.
+We have a clean desk policy and data is not stored on on-premise media.

 Legal Monster ApS was established in 2018 by our three founders, and is located in Copenhagen.
 It has company registration number 39587408.